powsybl/powsybl-core/docs/tools/loadflow-validation.md

 ## Configuration for running loadflow-validation command
-The loadflow-validation implementation to use is defined in powsybl's configuration file, whose default location is `$HOME/.itools/config.xml`, ref. powsybl-core [powsybl configuration file](../configuration/configuration.md).
+The validation parameters to use are defined in [`loadflow-validation` section](../configuration/modules/loadflow-validation.md) of the [configuration file](../configuration/configuration.md).